SwedbankPay/developer.swedbankpay.com/pax-terminal/OnDevice/messaging.md

 ## Intent Actions Used

+Messages sent to and from the Swedbank Pay Payment App ar sent using broadcast intents.

+## Payment App Sending to Business App

 When the payment app is broadcasting messages to business apps it uses the following two actions:

 *   `com.swedbankpay.payment.intent.ECR_NEXO_MESSAGE`